OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 This option is hidden when it does not make sense, for example, when a script step is configured to run after a package step (packages must be acquired by this point).

 These options provide more flexibility when configuring complex parallel deployment processes to ensure that packages are acquired at the desired time.
-You can now configure a parallel block of steps that generate packages and use the option "Before package acquisition" to ensure that the packages can be consumed by subsequent parallel package steps.
+You can now configure a parallel block of steps that generate packages and use the option `Before package acquisition` to ensure that the packages can be consumed by subsequent parallel package steps.

 ## Breaking Changes